 The use of face coverings is not a substitute for physical distancing.

-Do you think that there should be leniency at the Disney parks for those who cannot wear masks?
+Do you think there should be leniency at Disney Parks for those who cannot wear masks?
 Would you be comfortable if you saw some Guests without masks on?